Meet the Board

 Immediate Past President

-Christopher C. Ladner is a second generation Maine Licensed Funeral Director and managing director at the Brackett Funeral Home, Brunswick.
-He is a graduate of the Pittsburgh Institute of Mortuary Science, as well as having earned a B.A. from Colgate University and a M.A.L.S from Wesleyan University, CT.
-He promotes and supports both youth athletics and the performing arts in his community.
-Christopher and his wife, Ann, gratefully share their lives in Brunswick with their five daughters and several pets.
+Christopher C. Ladner is a second-generation Maine Licensed Funeral Director and the managing director at Brackett Funeral Home in Brunswick.
+He is a graduate of the Pittsburgh Institute of Mortuary Science and also holds a B.A. from Colgate University and an M.A.L.S. from Wesleyan University in Connecticut.

 Lisa Pate